Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 Unfortunately, many of these crashes are preventable and revolve around vehicle maintenance problems or driver error.

 Truck companies must ensure that all of their vehicles are regularly inspected and maintained.
-Some of the main causes of truck crashes in Pennsylvania revolved around the failure of the:
+Some of the main causes of truck crashes revolve around the failure of the:

 • Tires of wheels